Arbitration: DRVM LLC

 That was the line for me.

-I gave JAMS 48 hours to fix the list.
+I gave 48 hours to fix the list.
 Not seven days.
 Not endless delays.
 Forty-eight hours.
 If they didn’t, I was going to federal court.

 Key Documents